pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 You can establish FQDN domains in decoupled environments using stable URLs.

-An environment relates to every code change made against the Git repository that triggers a build, in which that build generates an internet-ready site.
+An environment relates to every code change made against the Git repository that triggers a build.
+This build generates an internet-ready site.

 Code change events that trigger a build include: